LeGrimoire/roleplayingcards/README.md

 - Install [Imagemagick](https://www.imagemagick.org/script/download.php)
 - Run the following commands from the root of the project:
   - `node ./resources/tools/update-icons.js [download] [tranform]`
-    - png and jpeg in _resources_ will be copied to _generator/img_
+    - png and jpeg in _resources_ will be copied to _generator/img_.
+You can put custom made icons in the firt one.
     - `download` : first download all icons from game-icons.net into a zip file, then extract it and add it to the generator img directory.
-    - `transform` : transfrom assets in _generator/img_ to be white on transparent background
+    - `transform` : transfrom assets in _generator/img_ to be white on transparent background.
       - You can edit _tools/icons.cfg_ to personalize paths and folder that shouldn't be transformed.

 ## Licenses